prasoonkandel/prasoonkandel/README.md

 # Hi there 👋, I'm Prasoon Kandel
+I’m a class 9 student with a deep passion for artificial intelligence and machine learning.
+I have a solid foundation in web development and backend basics, and I’m currently diving into Python to build the skills needed
+to create intelligent systems.
+I believe in learning by doing, constantly experimenting with new ideas and projects
+to grow my understanding and abilities.
+My goal is to continue exploring the vast world of AI while strengthening my
+programming skills to contribute meaningfully in the future.

 💻 I love building backend systems and exploring AI.
 📚 Currently learning Python.